IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 </igc-carousel>
 ```

 The {ProductName} Carousel component allows users to use different elements for the active and inactive state of a single indicator.
-It is mandatory to provide 2 elements for each slot (empty and active) when declaring an indicator, even if they are the same.
+It is mandatory to provide two elements for each slot (empty and active) when declaring an indicator, even if they are the same.

 ### Custom navigation buttons